jdhitsolutions/WTToolbox/README.md

 Install-WTRelease [-preview]
 ```

+The `Install-WTRelease` function has an alias of `Install-WindowsTerminal`.

 ### Displaying Key Bindings

 Keeping track of all the possible keyboard shortcuts or keybindings can be difficult. `Get-WTKeyBinding` will go through all defined keybindings and display them.
 The function writes a custom object to the pipeline for each key binding.
-To simplify things, the command includes a formatting option so you can easily control how the settings are displayed.
+To make this command easier to use, `Get-WTKeybinding` includes a formatting option so you can easily control how the settings are displayed.

 ![Get-WTKeyBinding](assets/get-wtkeybinding.png)